jerilseb/myblog/content/posts/write-a-shell-in-go-part-1/index.md

 }
 ```

 If you run the program using `go run main.go`, you should see our shell prompt.
 Type in some text and press **Enter**.
 You'll see the text getting printed back to the console.
 Now try pressing the up arrow key.
 You'll see the terminal cursor jumping up a line and starting to overwrite the line.
-This is because, by default, your terminal starts in **canonical mode**.
-In this mode, the terminal is allowed to use control characters to change its cursor position.
-For a shell program, we need to stop this behaviour.
+This is because, by default, your terminal starts in **canonical mode** (_also known as **cooked** mode_).
+In this mode, any input we type into the terminal is immediately echoed back onto the terminal and is only sent to the program when the `Enter` key is pressed.
+For a shell program, we need to have  control over each keystroke.
 You can exit the program by pressing `Ctrl + C`.

 To gain more control over the terminal, we have to change our terminal mode into something known as the [Raw Mode](https://en.wikipedia.org/wiki/Terminal_mode).
 In this mode, we get very fine control over the terminal.
 You can read more about entering raw mode [here](https://viewsourcecode.org/snaptoken/kilo/02.enteringRawMode.html).
 As of this writing, Go doesn't have any builtin way of changing the terminal's mode.
-But we can use [cgo](https://golang.org/cmd/cgo/) and some C code to achieve this.
+But the good news is that all modern Unix systems come with an API called [termios](https://en.wikibooks.org/wiki/Serial_Programming/termios) for controlling terminal I/O, which is exposed through the C header file `termios.h`.
+So for changing modes, we can write some C code and call it from Go using [cgo](https://golang.org/cmd/cgo/).
 Let's create a file called `rawmode.c` as shown below
 ```c
 ‏‏‎ ‎#include <stdlib.h>
 ‏‏‎ ‎#include <termios.h>